Galapagos Family Adventure

 Deposit of $500 due at time of reservation.
 Final balance due 90 days prior to trip departure.

-Any deposits made in 2020 for tours in 2021 can be cancelled for any reason and receive a full refund.
-As of Jan 01, 2021, if you cancel prior to departure (we need written notice), cancellation fees are:
+Any deposits made for 2021 tours can be cancelled any time, up until Feb 28, 2021, for any reason and given a full refund.
+After Mar 01, 2021, if you cancel prior to departure (with written notice), cancellation fees are:

 91 or more days… $0